ranikamadurawe/IRProject-Sinhala-Song-Browser/README.md

 # IRProject-Sinhala-Song-Browser

 ## Introduction
 This repo contains all code required for the implementation of a Sinhala Song Lyrics Engine for module CS4642.
 The search engine contains a collection of 1096 Sinhala Songs.
+The data has been scraped from [Sinhala Songbook](https://sinhalasongbook.com/).
+This project has been conducted for Educational purposes.
 The main functionalities of the search engine include

 1. General Search Queries
 2. Advanced field specific Search Queries